Skip to Content

 7. Statistical Significance

 Are these patterns real, or just numerology?
 In 1969, Backus criticized Molchanov’s earlier work on planetary resonances for failing to prove statistical significance.
-The Fibonacci Laws address this head-on with a comprehensive analysis: fourteen independent test statistics, each evaluated against three different null models — random planetary systems generated by permutation (reshuffling the real values among planets) and two types of Monte Carlo simulation (100,000 fully random systems each).
+The Fibonacci Laws address this head-on with a comprehensive analysis: 11 test statistics covering all 6 laws, each evaluated against three different null models — random planetary systems generated by permutation (reshuffling the real values among planets) and two types of Monte Carlo simulation (100,000 fully random systems each).

 The strongest individual results — the balance conditions and Saturn prediction — have zero look-elsewhere effect: the Fibonacci divisors, phase groups, and target planet are fixed by the model, not optimized after the fact.